open-mmlab/mmaction2/README.md

 ## 🥳 🚀 What's New [🔝](#-table-of-contents)

+**The default branch has been switched to `1.x` from `master`, and we encourage users to migrate to the latest version with more supported models, stronger pre-training checkpoints and simpler coding.
+Please refer to [Migration Guide](https://mmaction2.readthedocs.io/en/1.x/migration.html) for more details.**

 **Release (2023.02.10)**: v1.0.0rc3 with the following new features:

 - Support Action Recognition model UniFormer V1(ICLR'2022), UniFormer V2(Arxiv'2022).
 - Support training MViT V2(CVPR'2022), and MaskFeat(CVPR'2022) fine-tuning.
 - Add a new handy interface for inference MMAction2 models ([demo](https://github.com/open-mmlab/mmaction2/blob/dev-1.x/demo/README.md#inferencer))

 ## 📖 Introduction [🔝](#-table-of-contents)

 MMAction2 is an open-source toolbox for video understanding based on PyTorch.
 It is a part of the [OpenMMLab](http://openmmlab.com/) project.

-**The default branch has been switched to `1.x` from `master`, and we encourage users to migrate to the latest version with more supported models, stronger pre-training checkpoints and simpler coding.
-Please refer to [Migration Guide](https://mmaction2.readthedocs.io/en/1.x/migration.html) for more details.**

-The 1.x branch works with **PyTorch 1.6+**.

 <div align="center">
   <div style="float:left;margin-right:10px;">